-The mainboard has several expansion slots for system expansion or 'add-on' cards including both ISA and PCI slots.
+The mainboard has six expansion slots for system expansion or 'add-on' cards.
+Three are ISA slots, the others are PCI slots.
 When you get an expansion card, it must use one of these to connect to the computer.

 The ISA expansion slots are a legacy of the original IBM PC/AT design.
 They are 16-bit slots that run at a moderate bus speed.
 There are many kinds of expansion cards that use this slot design to connect to the computer, some of the most common being sound and modem cards.